kernelflux/resguarder/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)]()
 [![Gradle Plugin](https://img.shields.io/badge/gradle-plugin-brightgreen.svg)]()

-Resguarder is an Android resource obfuscation and protection plugin designed to enhance APK security and reduce the risk of resource decompilation and misuse.
-It supports resource renaming, reference tracking, and integrates seamlessly with existing Android projects.
+Resguarder is a plugin for Android development projects that detects large image resources and supports custom loading strategies to prevent OOM issues on low- and mid-end devices.
+It is easy to use and integrates seamlessly with existing Android projects.

 ## Features